How to correct a completed pay run in Sage Paroll.

 In our example, Alex received the right pay in month 1, so you don't want to adjust his pay again in month 2.

-You must remove the correction from the employees pay and from their payslip.
-You need to reverse the amount of the correction.
+You must remove the correction from the employee's pay and from their payslip.
+We call this reversing the correction.

 Read how to reverse correction deductions and payments: